vishnu350/rs-mainspring-winder/README.md

 Please read every single sentence below carefully:
 - As stated before, everything provided here comes with **ABSOLUTELY ZERO WARRANTY**.
 - While this winder works great for many users, it still requires you to be resourceful and **competent in basic watchmaking skills**.
-- You must be competent enough to **assess the health of the mainspring** (see [here for guidance](https://github.com/vishnu350/rs-mainspring-winder/wiki/Selecting-the-correct-winder-size-for-your-mainspring)).
-Tired or old mainsprings will break regardless of how expensive your tools are.
 - It is recommended to **practice first with spare mainsprings/barrels** to get a feel of using the RS winder.
 Incorrect use can break or damage your mainspring, this is the case even with professional winders.
-- If you find the staple too fiddly or you are struggling to latch it to the mainspring, **use a [fish hook sharpener](https://www.aliexpress.com/item/1005006607858844.html) to file it down**.
 - Refer to the wiki for help with [**winder size selection**](https://github.com/vishnu350/rs-mainspring-winder/wiki/Selecting-the-correct-winder-size-for-your-mainspring), choosing the wrong size will damage your mainspring.
+- If the printed parts are stringy, it probably means your printer is not properly calibrated.
+Make sure to properly clean the stringy bits before using the winder to avoid contamination.
+- Be very careful when unwinding, do it slowly or risk getting the mainspring and staple pin entangled.

+**On winding the mainspring**:
+- You must be competent enough to **assess the health of the mainspring** (see [here for guidance](https://github.com/vishnu350/rs-mainspring-winder/wiki/Selecting-the-correct-winder-size-for-your-mainspring)).
+Tired or old mainsprings will break regardless of how expensive your tools are.
 - When initially placing the housing barrel on the winder base with the latched mainspring, **do not forcefully ram the mainspring into position**.
 Watch the [video](https://youtu.be/OAfQTk89P3s?t=204) (min 3:24) for an simple way to do this.
-- Always **hook the staple pin from the outside** of the mainspring to avoid issues when winding.
-Study the [correct arbor hook latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring) diagrams to understand this better.
-- The **height of the staple pin is extremely important**, it must be trimmed correctly to fit.
-Make sure the staple pin height is adjusted such that the hook aligns with the hole of the mainspring, so that it will catch properly while winding.
 - Always **manually push the mainspring's tail end** instead of forcibly winding it into the winder.
 This is to avoid unnecesary stress onto the arbor and mainspring eye.
 - If a mainspring is **harder to wind as compared to your succesfully wound practice mainsprings**, then something is wrong and you should stop immediately to asses the problem.
 If you are unable to determine this, then go back to practicing with spare mainsprings to get a feel.
-- If the printed parts are stringy, it probably means your printer is not properly calibrated.
-Make sure to properly clean the stringy bits before using the winder to avoid contamination.
-- Be very careful when unwinding, do it slowly or risk getting the arbor entangled.
+- The setter bowl is designed for pushing out the mainsping a teeny bit **BEFORE** actually placing the barrel.
+The viewhole allows you to see it being pushed out.
+Once it is slightly jutting out, placing the barrel on it is easy.

+**On using the staple pin**:
+- If you find the staple pin too "fiddly" or you are struggling to latch it to the mainspring, **use a [fish hook sharpener](https://www.aliexpress.com/item/1005006607858844.html) to sharpen the top half of the staple** so that it will match the size of the mainspring hole.
+Once latched, it will stay in place and not move.
+- The **height of the staple pin is extremely important**, it must be trimmed correctly to fit.
+Make sure the staple pin height is adjusted such that the hook aligns with the hole of the mainspring, so that it will catch properly while winding.
+- Always **hook the staple pin from the outside** of the mainspring to avoid issues when winding.
+Study the [correct arbor hook latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring) diagrams to understand this better.

 # Thanks & How To Contribute
 If you like this work, please consider to: